arduino/docs-content/content/software/app-lab/5.bricks/3.custom-bricks/custom-bricks.md

 #### Managed Class-based Bricks

-If you want your Custom Brick to behave exactly like an official Brick with automatic lifecycle management (background threads, startup/shutdown hooks), you can use the `@brick` decorator.
+If you want your Custom Brick to behave exactly like an official Brick with automatic lifecycle management (background threads, startup/shutdown hooks), use the `@brick` decorator on the class.
+The App lifecycle management system will automatically call certain methods of the decorated class:

 ```python
 # bricks/my_custom_brick/__init__.py